cloehle/mailproxy/README.rst

 ::

    export GO111MODULE=on
-   cd cmd/mailproxy
+   cd cmd/xmppproxy
    go build

 Basic Usage
 --------

-Mailproxy can generate the keys, configuration file and perform the registration via HTTP all in one call using the `-r` option:
+xmppproxy can generate the keys, configuration file and perform the registration via HTTP all in one call using the `-r` option:
 ::

-   ./mailproxy -r -authority 127.0.0.1:29483 -authorityKey "o4w1Nyj/nKNwho5SWfAIfh7SMU8FRx52nMHGgYsMHqQ=" -registrationAddr 127.0.0.1:8000 -registrationWithoutHttps -provider provider1 -providerKey "2krwfNDfbakZCSTUUZYKXwdduzlEgS9Jfwm7eyZ0sCg=" -account alice
+   ./xmppproxy -r -authority 127.0.0.1:29483 -authorityKey "o4w1Nyj/nKNwho5SWfAIfh7SMU8FRx52nMHGgYsMHqQ=" -registrationAddr 127.0.0.1:8000 -registrationWithoutHttps -provider provider1 -providerKey "2krwfNDfbakZCSTUUZYKXwdduzlEgS9Jfwm7eyZ0sCg=" -account alice

 The daemon can then be run using:
 ::

-   ./mailproxy -f ~/.mailproxy/mailproxy.toml
+   ./xmppproxy -f ~/.xmppproxy/xmppproxy.toml

 Now you can either set up any mail client or use swaks and curl.
 Sending test messages with swaks: